c7rishi/BAMBI/cran_comments.md

   write to stdout/stderr instead of to the console, nor use Fortran I/O nor system RNGs.
 The detected symbols are linked into the code but might come from libraries and not actually be called.

+  See 'Writing portable packages' in the 'Writing R Extensions' manual.
 ```

 There was one NOTE on package size on R 4.1.0 on Ubuntu 20.04: